sustainability: getting the green light from consumers

 What does "sustainable" mean to consumers?

-We asked our panel of 500 respondents what they perceive is important when it comes to sustainability:
+We asked our Australian panel of what they perceive is important when it comes to sustainability:

 - “Sustainability” is strongly associated with the environment and being "long lasting".